-analyse the behaviour of a single component in the context of the overall behaviour.
+average global behaviour of the system, we can also analyse the behaviour of a single component in the context of the overall behaviour.
 We consider two example properties as illustration.
 Let us first consider a component initially in state S and located in A and let atomic propositions i and c be declared as follows: i at I and c def (my.loc = C).
-The following formula (P1) states that the probability is greater than p that that the component ends up infected in quadrant C by time t: $\mathcal{P}{>p}(\operatorname{tt} \mathcal{U}^{\leq t}(i \wedge c))$.
-FlyFast allows to study the dynamics of the actual probability as a function of t, by means of the notation $\mathcal{P}{=?}(\operatorname{tt} \mathcal{U}^{\leq t}(i \wedge c))$ and the resulting graph, for the above initial conditions and for the first 70 time units is shown in Fig. 7 (left).
+The following formula (P1) states that the probability is greater than p that that the component ends up infected in quadrant C by time $t: \mathcal{P}{>p}(\operatorname{tt} \mathcal{U}^{\leq t}(i \wedge c))$.
+FlyFast allows one to study the dynamics of the actual probability as a function of t, by means of the notation $\mathcal{P}{=?}(\operatorname{tt} \mathcal{U}^{\leq t}(i \wedge c))$ and the resulting graph, for the above initial conditions and for the first 70 time units is shown in Fig. 7 (left).
 For comparison, the formula for an agent starting in C and ending up in A and being infected is shown as well in the same figure.
 The results for a more complicated, nested, formula (P2) are shown in Fig. 7 (right).
-P2 expresses the probability, over time, of a component reaching a situation in which it is neither infected and located in A nor exposed and located in A, and from which it can reach a state in which it has a probability higher than 0.25 to be infected and located in C within the next 5 time units, with e at E: $\mathcal{P}{=?}(\operatorname{tt} \mathcal{U}^{\leq t}((\neg(i \wedge a) \land \neg(e \wedge a)) \land \mathcal{P}{>0.25}(\operatorname{tt} \mathcal{U}^{\leq 5}(i \wedge c))))$.
-The formula has been considered for a component which is initially in A and in state S; the figure shows also a similar formula, where the role of A and C is exchanged.
+P2 expresses the probability, over time, of a component reaching a situation in which it is neither infected nor exposed, and from which it can reach a state in which it has a probability higher than 0.15 to be infected and located in C within the next 10 time units; formula P2 is given below, where i is assumed defined by i at I: $\mathcal{P}{=?}(\operatorname{tt} \mathcal{U}^{\leq t}(\neg(i \vee e) \wedge \mathcal{P}{>0.15}(\operatorname{tt} \mathcal{U}^{\leq 10}(i \wedge c)))).$ The formula has been considered for a component which is initially in A and in state S; the figure shows also a similar formula, where the role of A and C is exchanged and a probability higher than 0.45 instead of 0.15 is considered.

-Figure 7: Model checking results for properties P1 (left) and P2 (right).
+Fig. 7.
+Model checking results for properties P1 (left) and P2 (right).

 For both types of properties a considerable difference in the probabilities can be observed for an agent that is initially located in A or in C, due to the flow of movement that has been introduced.
 This illustrates a clear dependence of the results on the dynamically changing spatial distribution of components.
 The total number of states, actions and transitions for the resulting FlyFast object specification is 52, 114 and 468 respectively, while the number of states of the global approximated model which have been generated for the analysis of formula P2 is 2.323 (2.185 when A and C are swapped).
-The model checking time for the more complicated nested formula P2 and for all values of t (70) is 10.343 (9.921 when A and C are swapped) ms, $\approx 148 (141) ms$ per checking session, for a model with a total population of 10.100 objects.
+The model checking time for the more complicated nested formula P2 and for all values of t (70) is 10.343 (9.921 when A and C are swapped) ms, \approx 148 (141) ms per checking session, for a model with a total population of 10.100 objects.
 A well-known feature of mean-field model checking is that the model checking time is independent of the size of the population, however, further experimentation with more extended spatial models and more attributes, that do effect this time, is planned as future work.